sausin/laravel-ovh/README.md

 # Usage

 Refere to extensive laravel [documentation](https://laravel.com/docs/5.4/filesystem) for usage.
-Of note - this package includes support for the `Storage::url()` method.
+Of note - this package includes support for the following additional methods:

-In addition, the [large object support](https://www.ovh.com/us/g1951.optimised_method_uploading_files_object_storage) in OVH has also been implemented.
-Note that the large object support only works for stream resources (the object obtained from `fopen` for example).
+`Storage::url()`

+and

+`Storage::temporaryUrl()`

+The temporary url is relevant for private containers where files are not publicly accessible under normal conditions.
+This generates a temporary url with expiry (see details [here](https://github.com/laravel/framework/pull/20375) for usage).

+Note that this requires the container to have a proper header.
+The key in the header should match the `urlKey` specified in `filesystems.php`.
+For details on how to setup the header on your OVH container, see [here](https://www.ovh.com/us/g2007.share_object_via_temporary_url#generate_your_temporary_url).

 # Credits
 - the SwiftAdapter was created by Nimbusoft (https://github.com/nimbusoftltd/flysystem-openstack-swift) and I have just modified it to provide the url function